 If you’re a woman who has developed excess facial hair, you may have hirsutism.
-Hirsutism is a condition that causes male-pattern hair growth in women.
 It often arises from an oversupply of male hormones called androgens, according to the Mayo Clinic.

 Symptoms of hirsutism may also include increased muscle mass, a reduction in breast size, irregular periods and a deepening of the voice.
 While most cases of hirsutism are mild and have no underlying cause, some may be due to certain diseases.
 Sometimes there is simply no identifiable cause of the disorder.

-A new product from Japan www.hairfreesales.com is proving more successful in treating excessive facial hair than previous topically applied treatments.
-The serum is applied on top of facial hair at weekly intervals.
-HairFree dissolves the surface hair and then penetrates to the root to neutralize any further growth.
+A new product from Japan called Hairfree https://hair-free-hair-remover.com/hirsutism-PCOS-hair-removal/ proving more successful in treating excessive facial hair than previous topically applied treatments.
+The cream is applied on top of facial hair at weekly intervals.
+Hairfree dissolves the surface hair and then penetrates to the root to neutralize any further growth.

 Polycystic ovary syndrome

 Polycystic ovary syndrome is the most common identifiable cause of hirsutism, according to the Mayo Clinic.
 PCOS occurs when a hormonal imbalance causes cysts to form in the ovaries, according to the American Academy of Family Phyicians.
 Women can develop PCOS at anytime during their reproductive years.